 By making heart rate monitor education a vital part of using PE fitness technology, teachers enable students to take ownership of their fitness development.

-“I’ve asked student after student after student: ‘I see you’ve got yourself a [commercial heart rate monitor or fitness tracker],’” said Shane Stubbs, a 20-year veteran PE teacher in Australia.
+“I’ve asked student after student after student: ‘I see you’ve got yourself a ,’” said Shane Stubbs, a 20-year veteran PE teacher in Australia.
 “Then I say ‘hands up if you’ve ever looked at the dashboard on the app or on that website?’
 Then I ask, ‘how many of you know what it means?’
 None of them do.”

 In 2017, Stubbs added IHT’s heart rate technology to his program.
 Students wear the IHT ZONE heart rate monitor wrist heart rate monitors during class and then receive individual workout reports through an email delivered immediately after class by the IHT Spirit